CamWeil/MATH4610/softwaremanual/nmqproots.md

         xreal = -b/(2*a);
         ximag = sqrt(-disc)/(2*a);

   This is necessary to ensure that the routine never has to take the square root of a negative number, which would otherwise return an undefined value.
-It is also worth noting that if the discriminant is zero, then x1 and x2 will return identical values, as only one root exists in such a case.
+It is also worth noting that if the discriminant is zero, then x1 and x2 will return identical values.

    **Implementation/Code:** The following is the code for nmqproots.cpp: